 Taking its cue from Star Trek VI, the KSRP has as its goal the restoration of the complete works of Shakespeare to the “original Klingon.”
 One of the KLI’s proudest accomplishments was the publication of Hamlet, Prince of Denmark (The Restored Klingon Version) in March 1996, with a paperback version from Pocket Books in 2000.
 We hope to publish translations of Much Ado About Nothing and Macbeth in the future; these translations are already in progress.
 This project is currently coordinated by Christopher Kidder-Mostrom.

-Qo’noS QonoS, literally “The Kronos Journal”, is an online newsletter where members of the Klingon-speaking community can voice their opinions and tell of their conquests, all in tlhIngan Hol.
-A total of 28 editions have been posted from 2000 until today, and are available to read via the web.
+Qo’noS QonoS, literally “The Kronos Journal”, is an online newsletter where members of the Klingon-speaking community could voice their opinions and tell of their conquests, all in tlhIngan Hol.
+A total of 28 editions were posted from 2000 until 2004, and are available to read via the web.

-The Klingon Educational Virtual Environment is a MUSH (Multi-User Shared Hallucination) where Klingonists of all levels, and those just interested, can meet and talk in real-time online.
-You can access the MUSH via the web client, or you can access it via telent, or your favorite MU* client, at www.kli.org and port 4201.
+The Klingon Educational Virtual Environment was a MUSH (Multi-User Shared Hallucination) where Klingonists of all levels, and those just interested, could meet and talk in real-time online.
+Due to changes in technology, the MUSH was closed a number of years ago.